MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Specification of the Reference Measure

 \section{Specification of the Reference Measure}

-The class of algorithms that we describe are primarily based on measures defined through density with respect to a Gaussian random field model $\mu_0=\cN(0,\cC)$.
-To be able to implement the algorithms in this paper in an efficient way it is necessary to make assumptions about this Gaussian reference measure.
+The class of algorithms that we describe are primarily based on measures defined through density with\vadjust{\goodbreak} respect to random field model $\mu_0=\cN(0,\cC)$, denoting a centred Gaussian with covariance operator $\cC$.
+To be able to implement the algorithms in this paper in an efficient way, it is necessary to make assumptions about this Gaussian reference measure.
 We assume that information about $\mu_0$ can be obtained in at least one of the following three ways: